Get instant quote

 Do you need support structures for metal 3D printing?

 Metal 3D printing technologies use support structures to keep models fixed to a base plate during the building process.
 However, overhangs with an angle greater than 35 degrees can be printed without support.
+When you need supports for metal 3D printing, it’s important to ensure that these are easy to access, otherwise it’ll be challenging or even infeasible to remove them during post-processing.
+Using supports won’t impact the overall quality of your part.
+With the proper post-processing methods, you can remove all marks from the printed model.

 These metal prints, which are still attached to the print bed, still have visible support structures

 • Support structures will generally affect the cosmetic appearance of a part, so you’ll need to rely on post-processing to improve the surface finish after removing supports.
-Material Jetting is the exception to this rule.
+Material jetting is the exception to this rule.

 • The more support structures you print, the more complex a design can be for certain 3D printing technologies.
 You can optimize the amount of support material you use by addressing part orientation and part accuracy (among other design and manufacturing factors) to lower the cost and print time.